certbot/certbot/docs/using.rst

     * ``--standalone-supported-challenges http-01`` to use port 80
     * ``--standalone-supported-challenges tls-sni-01`` to use port 443

-The standalone plugin does not rely on any other server software running on the machine where you obtain the certificate.
-It must still be possible for that machine to accept inbound connections from the Internet on the specified port using each requested domain name.
+It must still be possible for your machine to accept inbound connections from the Internet on the specified port using each requested domain name.

 Manual
 ------